Our Senior Staff

-As the chief executive officer and executive vice president of B’nai B’rith International, he directs and supervises B’nai B’rith programs, activities and staff countries around the world where B’nai B’rith is organized.
+As the chief executive officer of B’nai B’rith International, he directs and supervises B’nai B’rith programs, activities and staff countries around the world where B’nai B’rith is organized.
 Mr. Mariaschin also serves as director of B'nai B'rith's Center for Human Rights and Public Policy (CHRPP).
 In that capacity, he presents B’nai B’rith’s perspective to a variety of audiences, including the U.S. Congress, world leaders, global diplomats and the media, and coordinates the center’s programs and policies on issues of concern to the Jewish community.

 In the United States and abroad, Mr. Mariaschin has met with countless heads of state, prime ministers, foreign ministers, opposition leaders, influential members of the media and clerical leaders.
 Each time, his goal has been to advance human rights, help protect the rights of Jewish communities worldwide and promote better relations with the state of Israel.

 In 2003 Mr. Mariaschin served as part of the U.S. delegation to the Organization for Security and Co-operation in Europe (OSCE) conference on anti-Semitism in Vienna.
 He was also a public advisor to the U.S. delegation at the 2004 conference in Berlin, the 2005 conference in Cordoba, Spain, and the 2007 meeting in Bucharest, Romania.
 In 2009, he was a member of the U.S. delegation to the Warsaw Human Dimension Implementation meeting of the OSCE.

 Additionally, he participated in negotiations that achieved the transfer of torah scrolls from the Lithuanian government to Israel for distribution there and to Diaspora Jewish communities.
 He was a member of the International Advisory Committee of CEANA, the Argentinean commission studying that country's relations with the Nazi regime; served on the Commission on Property Restitution in Slovakia; and was a member of the International Commission on the Holocaust in Romania.
 Since 2006, Mr. Mariaschin has led negotiations with countries on the restitution of Holocaust-era assets on behalf of the World Jewish Restitution Organization.